Through A Donation

 The intent of the cards is to make sure a child knows that he/she has numerous people honoring and celebrating his/her birthday.
-You are not expected to provide a gift–a card only.
+You are not expected to provide a gift; just a simple handwritten note.
 Childplace provides a gift to every child on his/her birthday.
 If you would like to put something in the card, please no more than a $1 or $2, or McDonald's Gift Certificates make great gifts.
 This is a great way for an individual, family, or church group to provide extra encouragement to a child on his/her birthday!

 A Residential Youth Worker (RYW) is responsible for the social, emotional, spiritual, and physical needs of residents who are enrolled in on-campus treatment programs.
 RYWs provide supervision and intervention as needed as they model positive relationship skills by joining clients in the completion of daily living tasks as well as other recreational and therapeutic activities.